tylermorganwall/MusaMasterclass/MusaMasterclass.md

 Just visualizing this on your screen is fun when exploring the data, but we would also like to export our figure to an image file.
-If you want to take a snapshot of the current view, rayshader provides the `render_snapshot()` function.
+If you want to take a snapshot of the current view, rayshader provides the `render_snapshot()` function, which is useful for rmarkdown documents like this.
 If you use this without a filename, it will write and display the plot to the current device.
 With a filename, it will write the image to a PNG file in the local directory.
 For variety, let’s also change the background/shadow color (arguments `background` and `shadowcolor`), depth of rendered ground/shadow (arguments `soliddepth` and `shadowdepth`), and add a title to the plot.

 ``` r
 hobart_mat %>%